 Question 3: What are the dates for Fall Term courses?

-The Fall Term is split into several "parts of term," with full-term, 16-week classes having started on Monday, August 17.
-Shorter-term courses also started on that date, as well as courses that begin on September 14 and October 12.
+The Fall Term is split into several "parts of term," with full-term, 16-week classes that will start on Monday, August 16.
+Shorter-term courses will also start on that date, plus there are course options that will begin on September 13 and October 11.

 Visit the Fall Term important dates page for more details and deadlines.

-The Class Schedule Search Tool has been updated to list four types of courses:
+The Class Schedule Search Tool lists three types of courses:

-- Hybrid: Courses planned to have both online and on-campus components.
+- Hybrid: Courses with this designation are planned to have both online and on-campus components.

 - Online Course: The traditional Eastern Florida Online classes without a specific day of the week listed.

-Question 5: What if a Fall Term "Face-to-Face" class does move from on campus to "Live Online" — what does that mean?
-(Updated 8/8)
+Question 5: What if a Fall Term "Face-to-Face" class does have to move from on campus to online delivery?

 Here are tips to what the listed formats mean and a guide to abbreviations that you will see in the smaller Registration section.

 FF = Face to Face for courses planned for on-campus delivery at the location and time listed.